Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 All right.

-So now that we've gone over who gunna is, what Rico is, what Rico is pertaining to the Georgia statutes, okay, the Georgia uh version.
+So now that we've went over who Gunna is, what Rico is, what Rico is pertaining to the Georgia statutes, okay, the Georgia version, let's go ahead and go over some footage here of Gunna being released from prison and some stuff that went down.

-The question that everyone wants to know is did Gunna snitch?
+The question that everyone wants to know is, did Gunna snitch?

 And we're staying on top of this breaking news tonight.

-The rapper whose real name is Sergio Kitchens, entered a negotiated guilty plea, what's known as an Alfred plea, allowing him to also maintain his innocence.
+The rapper whose real name is Sergio Kitchens entered a negotiated guilty plea, what's known as an Alfred plea, allowing him to also maintain his innocence.

 Well, an Alfred plea, guys, is right here.

-Okay, as you guys know in the United States, um the threshold for you to be found guilty is beyond a reasonable doubt.
+Okay, as you guys know in the United States, the threshold for you to be found guilty is beyond a reasonable doubt.

 All right.